elastic/integrations/packages/azure/docs/springcloudlogs.md

-## Azure Spring Cloud Logs

-The Azure Spring Cloud Logs integration provides system and application information for Azure Spring Cloud resources.
+# Azure Spring Cloud Logs

+The Azure Logs integration retrieves different types of log data from Azure.

-There are several requirements before using the integration since the logs will have to be read from an azure event hub.
+There are several requirements before using the integration since the logs will actually be read from azure event hubs.

-   * the logs have to be exported first to the event hub https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled
+- The logs have to be [exported first to the event hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled).
-   * to export activity logs to event hubs users can follow the steps here https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log-export
+- To export activity logs to event hubs users can follow the steps [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log-export).
-   * to export audit and sign-in logs to event hubs users can follow the steps here https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub
+- To export audit and sign-in logs to event hubs users can follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub).

-Users opting for Elastic Cloud native Azure integration can stream the Azure Spring Cloud logs directly to their partner solution clusters, more information and steps can be found here https://www.elastic.co/guide/en/observability/current/monitor-azure.html
+Users opting for Elastic Cloud native Azure integration can stream the Azure Spring Cloud logs directly to their partner solution clusters, more information and steps can be found [here](https://www.elastic.co/guide/en/observability/current/monitor-azure.html

-### Credentials
+).

+## Settings

 `eventhub` :
   _string_
-Is the fully managed, real-time data ingestion service.
+It is a fully managed, real-time data ingestion service.
+Elastic recommends using only letters, numbers, and the hyphen (-) character for Event Hub names to maximize compatibility.
+You can use existing Event Hubs having underscores (_) in the name, and the integration will adjust the settings when required.
 Default value `insights-operational-logs`.

 `consumer_group` :